iszczesniak/cpp/references/index.md

 There are three reference types:

-* `T &` - *an lvalue reference*: binds to data that we can modify, but not move (because it still will be needed),
+* `T &` - *an lvalue reference*: binds to data that we can modify, but not move (because they still will be needed),

 * `const T &` - *a const reference*: binds to data that we neither can modify nor move,

-* `T &&` - *an rvalue reference*: binds to data that we can both modify and move (becasue it soon will not be needed).
+* `T &&` - *an rvalue reference*: binds to data that we can both modify and move (becasue they soon will not be needed).

 # Terminy l-wartość i r-wartość w nazwie typu